FreeKernelJS/freekerneljs-basic-app/README.md

     ├── app.js
     └── index.html
 ```
 - `assets`:  this folder contains any resources being required by the application.
+It also points to the selected theme being used for this application.
 - `data`: mock-up data.
 Both "server" and "locale" folders can be moved to the back-end in a real live environment.
   * `server`: this folder contains mock up JSON.
   * `locale`: this folder contains files for localization.